 Released after the summit between President Joe Biden and President Moon Jae-in, the U.S.-ROK Leaders’ Joint Statement expressed pride in Fulbright’s many years of activity in South Korea, activity which represents “the depth and strength of the longstanding ties between the people of the United States and the

-Leaders of the US and ROK Announce Fulbright U.S.-Korea STEM Initiative
+Leaders of the U.S. and ROK Announce Fulbright U.S.-Korea STEM Initiative

 In a joint statement released after the summit, President Suk Yeol Yoon and President Joe Biden expressed intent to form the largest educational exchange initiative in the history of the Fulbright Scholarship Program.
 This initiative will focus on supporting educational exchange for scholars researching emerging technologies and other topics within science, technology, engineering, and mathematics (STEM) fields.